filecoin-project/devgrants/open-grant-proposals/IPFSpace.md

 IPFSpace‘s mission: “To store the world's data and share it to the world.

-We are currently facing several problems with traditional online disks:
+ Problems:

-- The download speed is controlled by the service provider
+ - Identity information is controlled by the service platform
-- Centralize storage of data brings insecurity
+ - Centralized storage of data, controlled by centralized service providers, very insecure
+ - The data storage platform is too differentiated, and the life cycle may be short (burning money to death)
+ - The data storage platform charges fees by controlling download speed and other unreasonable behaviors
-- Data link is easy to expire
+ - The resource link of the data is easy to expire and lose, resulting in the data cannot be retrieved
-- Data cannot be effectively shared
+ - Data cannot be shared effectively (data is controlled centrally and cannot be shared)
-- Identity authentication information is controlled by the service provider
-- Junk data and too much duplicate data make it too difficult to obtain value data
+ - Duplicate data and excessive junk data make data acquisition difficult
+ - Content creators cannot transfer data to other platforms (data will be lost if the platform account is cancelled)
-- Data sharing and data economy are difficult to combine
+ - Data sharing and reward economy are difficult to combine
-- Centralized content creators, after the centralized platform account is cancelled, all content cannot be retrieved

 Solution: